 Plumes of smoke coming from the heart of the crater remind you that this volcano will one day devastate again.
 I hope today’s not the day.

 In 79 AD, Vesuvius erupted and buried Pompei below in ash, along with the neighboring town of Herculaneum, killing thousands.
 The towns were actually all but forgotten until an architect named Fontana (Fontana the Architect, they called him) discovered them in 1599 while architecting (!) a canal.
-It took another 150 years to organise any serious excavations.
+It took another 150 years to organize any serious excavations.
 Work continues today.

 Napoli and the Med in the haze.